Russian cybersecurity executive appeals to Putin as detention for treason extended | Politics

 Russian cybersecurity executive appeals to Putin as detention for treason extended

 Ilya Sachkov, the head of a Russian cybersecurity firm, on Tuesday appealed to President Vladimir Putin to let him be moved to house arrest while he awaits trial on treason charges after his detention was extended until February.
-Sachkov, 35, who founded Group IB, one of Russia's most prominent cybersecurity firms, was arrested in September and charged with divulging state secrets, allegations he denies.
+Sachkov, 35, who founded Group-IB, one of Russia's most prominent cybersecurity firms, was arrested https://www.reuters.com/technology/moscow-office-group-ib-cybersecurity-firm-searched-by-police-company-2021-09-29 in September and charged https://www.reuters.com/world/asia-pacific/russia-charges-cybersecurity-executive-with-treason-reports-2021-10-07 with divulging state secrets, allegations he denies.

 Ilya Sachkov, the head of a Russian cybersecurity firm, on Tuesday appealed to President Vladimir Putin to let him be moved to house arrest while he awaits trial on treason charges after his detention was extended until February.

-Sachkov, 35, who founded Group IB, one of Russia's most prominent cybersecurity firms, was arrested in September and charged with divulging state secrets, allegations he denies.
+Sachkov, 35, who founded Group-IB, one of Russia's most prominent cybersecurity firms, was arrested https://www.reuters.com/technology/moscow-office-group-ib-cybersecurity-firm-searched-by-police-company-2021-09-29 in September and charged https://www.reuters.com/world/asia-pacific/russia-charges-cybersecurity-executive-with-treason-reports-2021-10-07 with divulging state secrets, allegations he denies.
 Moscow's Lefortovo district court said on Tuesday Sachkov's detention had been extended by three months to Feb.
 28, 2022.

 In a statement sent by his lawyer on Tuesday, Sachkov again rejected the charges and compared his case to the Dreyfus affair, a political scandal that shook France more than a century ago.
 "I am not a traitor, a spy or a turncoat.
 I am a Russian engineer.
 Through my work I have repeatedly proven my loyalty and benefit to the motherland," Sachkov said in the statement, given to Reuters by his lawyer Sergei Afanasiev.